Council members

 How are members appointed and selected?

-The independent Chair is chosen by the Council.
+The Independent Chair is chosen by the Council.
 The public members and independent journalist members are appointed by the Council on the nomination of the Chair.

 The nominees of publishers are chosen by the media organisations which have agreed to support the Council and be subject to its complaints system.